scribe-security/docs/docs/guides/enforcing-sdlc-policy.md

 There are 36 SSDF policies that Scribe checks and if all of them are checked out (pass) that means that the build is compliant with the SSDF requirements.

+To learn more about each policy you can either click on them or see the explanation page **[here](../guides/ssdf-compliance/ssdfpolicies)**.

 <!--
 To learn more about each policy you can either click on them or see the explanation page **[here](../guides/ssdf-compliance/ssdfpolicies)**.